Aegaar/finance-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The 'Finance tracking' app allows users to manage their finances with ease.
-It allows users to add, delete, and track their income and expenses.
-In addition, users can use the chart generation function to visualize their income and expenses for specific income sources.
+The "Financial Tracker" application provides users with a convenient tool to control their finances.
+Thanks to it, you can easily add, remove and track both income and expenses.
+Additionally, users can generate charts depending on the source of expense or income.
+The application also displays summaries of user activities.

 Features:
 * Adding and deleting income and expenses assigned to a user account